Hofstede's cultural dimensions theory: Limitations of Hofstede's model

 Even though Hofstede's model is generally accepted as the most comprehensive framework of national cultures' values by those studying business culture, its validity and its limitations have been extensively criticized.

-The most cited critique is McSweeney.
-Hofstede replied to that critique and McSweeney responded.
-Also Ailon deconstructed Hofstede's book Culture's Consequences by mirroring it against its own assumptions and logic.
+One prominent critique is by McSweeney.
+Ailon deconstructed Hofstede's book Culture's Consequences by mirroring it against its own assumptions and logic.
 Ailon finds inconsistencies at the level of both theory and methodology and cautions against an uncritical reading of Hofstede's cultural dimensions.
-Hofstede replied to that critique and Ailon responded.
+Hofstede responded to these critiques, generating a back-and-forth.

 Questionable choice of national level

 Aside from Hofstede's six cultural dimensions, there are other factors on which culture can be analyzed.
 There are other levels for assessing culture besides the level of the nation-state.
+For example, studies have analyzed differences between regions within China and the US.
 These levels are overlooked often because of the nature of the construction of these levels.
 There is sampling discrepancy that disqualifies the survey from being authoritative on organizations, or societies, or nations as the interviews involved sales and engineering personnel with few, if any, women and undoubtedly fewer social minorities participating (Moussetes, 2007).
 Even if country indices were used to control for wealth, latitude, population size, density and growth; privileged males working as engineers or sales personnel in one of the elite organizations of the world, pioneering one of the first multinational projects in history, cannot be claimed to represent their nations.